Prono96/Prono96/README.md

 ![This is an image](https://github.com/Prono96/Prono96/blob/main/1500x500.jpg)

 # 💫 About Me:
-Hello, I'm a focused and disciplined backend software engineer.
-I'm experienced in building highly scalable and functional backend infrastructures using recent software technologies.
-I'm very passionate in learning new programming technologies and this has improved my problem solving skills over time.
-My hobbies include conducting research on topics of interest, watching and playing soccer, playing video games and travelling.
+I'm a focused and disciplined backend software engineer with experience in building scalable infrastructures.
+Passionate about learning new technologies, problem-solving, and hobbies like soccer, video games, research, and travel.

 # 💻 Tech Stack: